winterForestStump/thesis/README.md

 # thesis
-Enhancing Financial Analysis with Question-Answering Models (with $0 costs).
-The idea is:
+* What is the goal? - To enhance financial analysis of public companies filings with with $0 costs.
+* Decide on the evaluation criteria -
-* use open-sourse LLM: BERT (distilbert-base-uncased) or LLaMA 2
+* Choose a model - open-source LLaMA 2
-* use 10k SEC filings (184K) as text corpus -> creating a dataset with context, questions and answers structured the same way as [SQuAD dataset](https://rajpurkar.github.io/SQuAD-explorer/explore/v2.0/dev/Economic_inequality.html?model=nlnet%20(single%20model)%20(Microsoft%20Research%20Asia)&version=v2.0)
+* Develop the right data mix - use 10K SEC filings
-* try effective RAG strategies or comparing RAG results to fine tuning
+* Efficient fine-tuning or RAG
-* train and test the model: exaact match and F1 score metrics (SQuAD v2 benchmark)
-* test the model
-* optinal: create an app for QA

-### plan
+### plan of the paper
 1. Introduction: ""The research problem addressed in this thesis is to investigate the practical implementation and efficacy of question-answering models in enhancing traditional financial analysis methods.
 Specifically, this study aims to explore how advanced natural language processing techniques, including question-answering models, can be leveraged to extract meaningful insights, sentiment, and critical information from textual data within financial documents such as annual reports (10-K filings) to empower investors, analysts, and financial professionals in making more informed decisions and assessments.""

 2. Literature Review (natural language processing (NLP) and question-answering models)